 Also, Consider These Tips for the Unique Now

 6. Talk about the Elephant in the Room

 It’s hard to have a conversation these days without mentioning COVID-19.
 In the context of research, not acknowledging it will be, well, weird.
 This doesn’t mean you have to throw out your intended focus.
 In qual, it could be as simple as letting them share a bit more than usual about what their lives are like right now in the introductions or in quant, adding some qualifying comments to questions (“We know things might be a little different right now…”).

 Quoting Andy Bernard from The Office: “I wish there was a way to know you’re in the good old days before you’ve actually left them”.
 While no one will mistake this global pandemic as “the good old days”, we’re living through something that will impact us and live on in our collective memories.
 Take this opportunity to hear from people during the very time that will go on to define how they live their lives for months, if not years, to come.

 We don’t know how long we’ll be operating under this new normal.
 But one thing is for sure, there will always be the need for marketers and agencies to have deep empathy for people and better understand their lives, attitudes and behaviors.
 By continuing to rely on the fundamentals, we as researchers will be well placed to help them emerge stronger and more inspired than ever.

 Looking for tips on how to use Virtual Methodologies for capturing insights?

-Download the playbook HERE to explore The Sound’s perspective on how to move forward.
+Download The Sound’s Virtual Research Methods playbook for perspectives on how to move forward.